sheg25/backyard/README.md

 1. add an email capture pop-up modal to the hompage that pops up when users want to leave the site - this should also appear on all other pages.

-CAREER-PATHS.HTML:

-1. carousel sllder at the top of the page should scroll and have two side-by-side frames as seen here https://www.themuse.com/companies and not one frame as it's currently showing on the page
-2. Add filter results function as seen at the top of this page https://www.themuse.com/companies?filter=true - substitute this for the search and filter function currently shown on the career-paths.html page
-3. Activate the favouriting feature (with the love heart) - this is enabled after users register or login
-4. Set up the Register and Login function - this will also involve setting up the backend service needed for this function

 CAREERS.HTML: